OK gesture: White power symbol

 In September 2019, the Anti-Defamation League added the OK gesture to its "Hate on Display" database.
 The listing notes that while the usage of the OK hand gesture "in most contexts is entirely innocuous", some white supremacists have begun using the OK symbol "as a sincere expression of white supremacy", so care should be taken to evaluate the intent behind the gesture in context.
 Some white supremacists have acknowledged using the symbol as a gesture of white power.
-As a result of white supremacists' co-opting the symbol, some people have been accused of genuine use of the sign in support for white supremacist ideology:
+As a result of white supremacists' co-opting the symbol, some people have been accused of genuine use of the sign in support for white supremacist ideology: The gesture has moved from hoax to an established part of white supremacy culture.